Query a knowledge base using the retrieve action or MCP endpoint

 • (Recommended) Pass a bearer token in the Authorization header.
 The identity behind the token must have the Search Index Data Reader role assigned on the search service.
 This approach avoids storing keys in configuration files.
 For more information, see Connect your app to Azure AI Search using identities.

-• Pass a query key or an admin key in the api-key header.
-We recommend a query key for read-only access, which is sufficient for retrieval and the safer choice.
-An admin key provides full read-write access to the search service.
+• Pass an admin key in the api-key header.
+An admin key provides full read-write access to the search service, so use it with caution.
 For more information, see Connect to Azure AI Search using API keys.

 Review the response